numericalalgorithmsgroup/NAGPythonExamples/README.md

  **Note** that the **product code** and **KUSARI ID** can be different from the previous example.

- With these, you are set to [contact NAG and request a trial licence](https://nag.com/contact-us/).
+ With these, you are set to [contact *n*AG and request a trial licence](https://nag.com/contact-us/).

  The trial licence is a plain text chunk similar to
  ```